 Naples may not be one of the offbeat destinations anymore in Italy thanks to its sudden growth in popularity, but it also means that you should check out this beautiful city in Europe at least once.

-To get more of the charm of Italian cities, you can add Naples and you will definetly be far from being disappointed.
+To get more of the charm of Italian cities, you can add Naples and you will definitely be far from being disappointed.

 Located on the Bay of Naples in southern Italy, Naples is one of the most beautiful cities in Europe.
 Castles, Cathedrals and Caves are some of the top attractions in the city.